What Can I Do With Too Many Baseball Caps?

 They are useful when it’s bright and sunny out.
 Or when you have a hairless spouse.

-Why don’t we just throw them away?
+Why don’t we just throw baseball caps away?

 My husband would kill me if I even tried!
 So, they accumulate and multiply.
 Then one day you realize that you just have way too many of them.